 This vegan start-up company is making waves all across Europe.
-They are currently offering vegan walking tours of Barcelona, Rome, London and Amsterdam, and they will soon be expanding to several more European capitals, and even Tel Aviv!
+They are currently offering vegan walking tours of Barcelona, Amsterdam, Rome, London and Lisbon.
 Nomadic Vegan readers can get a 10% discount on any tour by using the promo code GOVEGAN2017.

 A number of cities also have their own local vegan tours.
-Click the links below for more details.
+See the links below for more details.